Home · Blog · Regulation

 Opening meeting

 The inspector requests to speak with the person responsible for health and safety, or the most senior person available.
-They will explain the scope of the inspection and ask basic questions about the workplace — number of employees, activities carried out, types of equipment in use.
+They will explain the scope of the inspection and ask basic questions about the workplace, number of employees, activities carried out, and types of lifting equipment in use.

 3